mgonto/reactive-frontend-oscon/README.md

-## Reactive all the things
+## Reactive FrontEnd

-This are the slides for the talk Reactive all the things
+This are the slides for the talk Reactive Frontend

-You can see them at http://mgonto.github.io/reactive-all-the-things-talk
+You can see them at http://mgonto.github.io/reactive-frontend-oscon

 ## Thanks